rishabhsaha/aks-secure-baseline/09-gitops.md

    az account set -s <subscription name or id>
    ```

-1. From your Azure Bastion connection, get your AKS credentials and set your `kubectl` context to your cluster.
+1. _From your Azure Bastion connection_, get your AKS credentials and set your `kubectl` context to your cluster.

    ```bash
    AKS_CLUSTER_NAME=$(az deployment group show -g rg-bu0001a0005 -n cluster-stamp --query properties.outputs.aksClusterName.value -o tsv)